 Don’t let the eCommerce platform phrase make you feel pigeonholed; this site can still support the creation of published content such as blogs and lookbooks.
 It just so happens to have stronger support for eCommerce functionalities such as payment acceptance and shipping capacity.

 Magento — Magento is another eCommerce platform.
 It allows users to customize content, create incentives based on identity factors such as location, and offer targeted buying options.

-It offers solutions by varying business need such as small business, global expansion, and omnichannel.
+It offers solutions by varying business need such as small business, global expansion, and omnichannel marketing and selling.
 They also cater to specific industries such as food and beverage, health and beauty, and automotive.